NwayOoKhine/Neo4j-Benchmarking/README.md

 ```

 **Note:** The download is approximately 2-3 GB and extraction may take 5-10 additional minutes.
 Please be patient.

+**Custom Configurations:** The setup script automatically copies your modified benchmark configs and query files from `configs/` and `custom-queries/` directories.
+This ensures complete reproducibility with all thesis modifications.

 ### Step 3: Start Neo4j Fabric Cluster